Understanding Divorce Laws in Florida: A Comprehensive Guide

 In Florida, there are two grounds for divorce:

-It is important to note, in Florida, the law does not allow spouses to assign fault to one another to gain an advantage in property division or alimony during divorce proceedings.
+It is important to note that in Florida, the law does not allow spouses to assign fault to one another to gain an advantage in property division or alimony during divorce proceedings.

 What is the cost of divorce in Florida?

 The filing paperwork costs a little over $400 to initiate a divorce in Florida, though the exact sum varies depending on the county.
-Residents seeking specific figures can visit their local county clerk's website.
 This fee primarily covers the filing process and also includes expenses related to serving a summons to the other party.

 How to file for divorce in Florida?

-When filing for divorce in Florida there are specific forms and rules you must follow:
+When filing for divorce in Florida, there are rules and regulations you must follow; these include:

-1. Meet residency requirement: one spouse needs to be a Florida resident for at least six months before initiating the divorce process.
+Meeting the residency requirement: One spouse must have been a Florida resident for at least six months before initiating the divorce process.

-2. File necessary forms: to initiate the divorce process you must begin by filing a petition for dissolution of marriage with the circuit court in the county where you or your spouse resides.
-In addition to this form, you may also need to file other forms depending on your specific circumstances, such as a financial affidavit, a notice of social security number, and a parenting plan if there are minor children involved.
+Filing necessary forms: To initiate the divorce process, you must begin by filing a petition for dissolution of marriage with the circuit court in the county where you or your spouse resides.
+In addition to this form, you may also need to file other forms depending on your specific circumstances, such as a financial affidavit, a notice of Social Security number, and a parenting plan if there are minor children involved.

-3. 20-day waiting period: once you start a marriage dissolution, you must wait for 20 days before a Circuit Court Judge hears the case.
+Completing the 20-day waiting period: Once you start a marriage dissolution, you must wait for 20 days before a Circuit Court Judge hears the case.

-4. Wait for final judgement: following the waiting period, the process culminates when the Judge signs the Final Judgment of Dissolution of Marriage.
+Waiting for the final judgment: Following the waiting period, the process culminates when the Judge signs the Final Judgment of Dissolution of Marriage.

-It’s also important to note, Florida does not have a mandatory separation periods for divorce.
+It’s also important to note Florida does not have a mandatory separation period for divorce.
 Couples can initiate divorce proceedings when the decision to dissolve the marriage is reached.

 How do you split up assets in Florida?